RaskiTech/LogR/README.md

 # Extensions

 If you have some supported libraries (below) installed, you can log their types by defining following definitions before including the library or at the top of this header file.
-You can log your own types by overriding the function `void LogR::TypeToString(std::ostream& os, T& type)` for your type.
+You can also log your own types by overriding the main function with `template<> inline void LogR::Logger::TypeToString(std::ostream& os, T& type)`, where T is your type.
+In the function append your text to the ostream. `os << "MyData";` for example.

 Include glm types:
 LOGR_INCLUDE_GLM_TYPES